apivideo/api.video-swift-client/docs/VideosAPI.md

 let token = "token_example" // String | The unique identifier for the token you want to use to upload a video. let file = URL(string: "https://example.com")! // URL | The path to the video you want to upload.

-// Upload with an upload token VideosAPI.uploadWithUploadToken(token: token, file: file) { (response, error) in
+// Upload with an delegated upload token VideosAPI.uploadWithUploadToken(token: token, file: file) { (response, error) in
     guard error == nil else {
         print(error)